 Where: Waterfront Park - 1600 Pacific Highway, San Diego, CA 92101

 With a strong science and technology community based here, it's no surprise that those disciplines find their way into San Diego's art.
 "Fault Whisper" beautifies a small city park while providing a glimpse into what's underneath.
 Two mirror-polished spheres sit on either side of a shallow section of the Rose Canyon Fault.
 Stand at the west sphere and peer through the viewfinder.
 The east sphere was exactly in the center when the sculpture was installed in 2015.
 If the fault has shifted, you'll see a change on the sightline.
 Meanwhile, an accelerometer deep in the ground monitors the Earth's movements and the data is translated into musical notes.
 For its ingenuity and aesthetics, "Fault Whisper" received local and national recognition.
-If the idea of constant seismic change leaves you rattled, stop by Halcyon Coffee Bar or Stella Public House for a calming tea or craft beer.
-They're in the northwest corner of the park and the outdoor decks are a favorite meeting place for local authors.
+If the idea of constant seismic change leaves you rattled, stroll a few blocks to East Village for your choice of amazing restaurants and cafes to talk about your experience.
 Then pay a visit to the San Diego Central Library, which features art throughout (more than 150 paintings, drawings and photographs), a large art gallery with rotating exhibitions, and the exquisite Hervey Family Rare Book Room.

 Where: 1433 Island Ave, San Diego, CA 92101